lbastigk/Nebulite/doc/Commands.md

 ```
 Asserts that the current JSON string value matches a provided regular expression.
-If the value does not match the regular expression, the transformation fails and the program exits
+If the value does not match the regular expression, the transformation fails and the program exits.
-Usage: |assert match regex <regex> -> {value,<Exception thrown if not matches>}
+Usage: |assert match regex <regex> -> {value,<Exception thrown if no match>}
 ```

 ##### `assert nonEmpty`

 ```
 Asserts that the current JSON value is non-empty.
-If the value is empty, the transformation fails and the program exits
+If the value is empty, the transformation fails and the program exits.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |assert nonEmpty -> {value,<Exception thrown if empty>}
 ```